 In principle, all phenological phases are of interest for phenological monitoring.
 However, from the practical point of view (e.g. financial input, ease and reliability of the monitoring, European wide comparability, compatibility with other surveys like crown condition) it is necessary to concentrate on a limited set of phases.
-A distinction is made between conifers and broad-leaved species:
+A distinction is made between evergreen and deciduous species:

-CONIFERS BROAD-LEAVED SPECIES
+Evergreen species Deciduous species

-Needle appearance Leaf unfolding Lammas shoots Secondary flushing
+Needle/Leaf appearance Leaf unfolding / Needle appearance

+Lammas shoots Secondary flushing

 Flowering Flowering

-Autumn coloring
+Autumn colouring

-Leaf fall
+Leaf/Needle fall

-Needle appearance and leaf unfolding are defined as the stage when the fresh green needles or leaves become visible from the buds.
+Needle appearance and leaf unfolding are defined as the stage when the first fresh green needles or leaves become visible from the buds.
 For Lammas shoots and secondary flushing the same definition is used when flushing occurs later and clearly distinct from spring flushing.

-For the flowering phase, the beginning of opening of the male flowers (characterized by pollen shed) is to be recorded.
+For the flowering phase, the appearance of male flowers is to be recorded.